lxschwalb/Genny/README.md

 # Overview:

-Genny is a generative midi sequencer using a Neotrellis M4.
+Genny is a generative MIDI sequencer using a Neotrellis M4.
 Patterns of up to 8 bars, each containing up to 16 beats can be programmed for up to 16 midi channels.
 There are then some features to randomise the playback to create some generative music.

 # Uploading the firmware: